SW-AnubhavShriwastava/AI-Dialer-Dashboard/README.md

-# AI Dialer Dashboard
+# SNB Connect Dashboard

 A comprehensive dashboard for managing AI-powered phone call campaigns, built with Next.js 14, TypeScript, and Prisma.

 ## Overview

-AI Dialer Dashboard is a modern web application that allows users to manage and monitor AI-powered phone call campaigns.
+SNB Connect Dashboard is a modern web application that allows users to manage and monitor AI-powered phone call campaigns.
 It provides a user-friendly interface for administrators to create campaigns, manage contacts, track call logs, and schedule appointments.

 The dashboard works in conjunction with the [AI-Dialer](https://github.com/yourusername/AI-Dialer) Python application, which handles the actual phone calls using AI agents.